-Beans are one of the high potassium foods, but they have other characteristics that may add to their healthful effects also.
+Beans are one of the high potassium foods, but they also have other characteristics that may add to their healthful effects.
 Fiber is one of the other main components felt to have a healthful effect.
 A recent study (1) sought to determine if the fiber in legumes could lower three of the main cardiovascular risk factors.
-The factors are total cholesterol, LDL, and triglycerides.
-They studied these in both insulin resistant and non-resistant subjects.
+The factors examined were total cholesterol, LDL, and triglycerides.
+The researchers studied these in both insulin resistant and non-resistant subjects.

 This was a small study that included 64 subjects.
 They studied the group for 2 four-week periods.
 They divided the main group into two smaller groups, one of which received a diet high in legumes and the other receiving the Healthy American diet.
 The legumes diet consisted of five different cooked beans with highly fermentable fiber.
-All meals were in a controlled setting with dietitians measuring any food that was not eaten.
+All meals were in a controlled setting.
+Dietitians measured any food that was not eaten.

 The researchers did an exceptionally good job of controlling the diet during the experimental periods.
 Both groups received almost identical diets.
 Diets were adjusted so that there was no weight loss in either group or in any participants.
 The macronutrient breakdown was the same for both groups.

 The difference was mainly in the fiber from beans.
 More than double the amount of fiber was consumed by those on the high legumes diet than those on the Healthy American diet.
 The researchers substituted beans for a similar type of food such as pasta or rice.

 They found that the Healthy American diet reduced the triglycerides more, but the high legumes diet reduced LDL and total cholesterol more in both resistant and non-resistant participants.
 However, the insulin resistant participants had less effect.